muratk3n/thirdwave/en/README.md

 banging on the other word decades.

 But action speaks louder than words.
-Trump did promise not to touch social security, Medicare, and promised to end wars.
+Trump did promise not to touch social security, Medicare, and promised to end wars during the 2016 campaign.

 ---